 - Another strategic importance of tax shields is that they influence crucial business decisions.
 For instance, suppose a business is evaluating whether to buy or lease a building.
 For a better choice, a company should consider the tax benefits it would get by taking a mortgage to purchase the building.

 The amount of benefit from tax shields may vary from country to country.
 Another factor that determines the benefits is the taxpayer’s applicable tax rate.
 For instance, the higher the tax rate, the higher will be the tax shields.

 We can easily calculate the value of a tax shield.
-For this, we need the sum of taxable expenses and the tax rate.
-For instance, if a company pays $2,000 as an interest on loan annually, and the tax rate is 20%, then the tax shield value is $400 ($2,000 * 20%).
+We need the sum of taxable expenses and the tax rate for this.
+For instance, if a company pays $2,000 as interest on a loan annually, and the tax rate is 20%, then the tax shield value is $400 ($2,000 * 20%).
 It means that the $2,000 interest expense helped the company to save $400 in taxes.

 Adding Back Tax Shield

 There are specific scenarios when we need to add back the tax shield, such as when calculating free cash flow (FCF).
-However, adding back the protection is not straightforward because we need to take into account the net effect of losing a tax shield.
-And, this net effect is the loss of the tax shield value but again of the original expense as income.
+However, adding back the protection is not straightforward because we need to consider the net effect of losing a tax shield.
+And this net effect is the loss of the tax shield value but again of the original expense as income.

 Lets’ understand this with the help of an example of a convertible bond.
 In such a case, one needs to add back the after-tax interest expense to the income.
 A formula to calculate after-tax interest expense is – interest expense * (1 – Tax Rate).
 This after-tax interest will be the amount that needs to add back.